 Commercial buses typically carry about fifty passengers.
 If involved in an accident, passengers are likely to both become and be impaled by flying objects within a bus’s interior.
 In addition, about 50% of fatal bus accidents involve rollover crashes.
 In many of these cases, those passengers are fatally injured when ejected from a bus.
 These types of injuries, however, would likely be prevented with the inclusion and use of seat belts.

-Pennsylvania residents who have been injured in a bus or other type of commercial truck accidents may choose to take legal action.
+Pennsylvania residents who have been injured in a bus or other type of commercial truck accident may choose to take legal action.
 In many cases, both the drivers of commercial vehicles and their employers are negligent in failing to follow important safety rules.
-If you've been injured in a bus accident, call the Pittsburgh personal injury law offices of Goodrich and Geist for a free consultation today at 800-806-2456.
+If you’ve been injured in a bus accident, call the Pittsburgh personal injury law offices of Goodrich & Geist, P.C. for a free consultation today at 800-806-2456.